djipco/webmidi/website/api/classes/Input.md

 # Input

 The `Input` class represents a single MIDI input port.
-This object is derived from the host's MIDI subsystem and should not be directly instantiated.
-Instead, you can access to inputs by referring to the [`WebMidi.inputs`](WebMidi#inputs) array.
+This object is automatically instantiated by the library according to the host's MIDI subsystem and should not be directly instantiated.
+Instead, you can access all `Input` objects by referring to the [`WebMidi.inputs`](WebMidi#inputs) array.

 Note that a single device may expose several inputs.